 - becomes distressed when they see outdoor cats

 you probably have a very unhappy cat.

-7. Training your cat can give her a great mental workout.
-Just like dogs, cats can learn a number of useful behaviors and fun tricks, like sit, come when called and shake.
+Training your cat can give her a great mental workout.
+Just like dogs, cats can learn a number of useful behaviours and fun tricks, like sit, come when called and shake.